Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CCP/AWS-Certified-Cloud-Practitioner-Exam-Guide.md

 **Elastic Cloud Compute (EC2):** A virtual server in the cloud.
 It lets you run applications on scalable, resizable compute capacity without needing to own or maintain physical servers.

 **AWS Lamda or "Serverless Compute":** A serverless compute service that runs your code in response to events like a file upload, a database update, or an API call.
 You do not need to manage any servers.
 Lambda automatically handles scaling, availability, and performance.
 You only pay for the compute time your code uses.
 Best for short event-driven tasks.

+**Resource Access Manager:** A service that is used to share resources across your AWS accounts.

 #### Networking